 The available options vary from a cost-effective Seneca II, with space for 5 people, to a regional turbo-propeller Bandit (18 pax), to a luxury light jet Citation CJ4 (7 pax).
 There are currently 10 companies with a valid air taxi operator certificate in Fortaleza – by those means, the city constitutes the third largest market for air taxi operations in Brazil.
 Let’s take a closer look at the fleet:

 Seneca II (3 aircraft available)

 Year of make: 1980 (refurbished: 2014).
 Capacity: 5 passengers.
 Type: PistonFlight time Fortaleza – Jericoacoara: 51 minutes

 Produced by Embraer, the Seneca II model is the most popular executive piston aircraft in Brazil.
-With a space for up to 5 passengers and lowest charter price from among all the available aircraft in the region, it gives you the best value for money flying on the route Fortaleza – Jericoacoara.
+With a space for up to 5 passengers and the lowest charter price from among all the available aircraft in the region, it provides you with the best value for money flying on the Fortaleza – Jericoacoara route.

 The aircraft has two luggage compartments, one in the nose and the other one in the back, and can accommodate 45 kg of luggage in each slot (4 mid-size bags).
 This upgraded version 810C is equipped with new control systems and stabilizers, ensuring greater safety and comfort during the flight.

 Year of make: 1980 (refurbished: 2012).
 Capacity: 5 passengers.
 Type: Turbo-propFlight time Fortaleza – Jericoacoara: 43 minutes